vueup/vue-quill/docs/content/guide/options.md

 ### placeholder
 - **Default:** `None`

-  Placeholder text to show when editor is empty.
+  Placeholder text to show when the editor is empty.

 ### readOnly
 - **Default:** `false`